tarantool/doc/doc/reference/reference_lua/net_box.rst

         :samp:`conn:eval({Lua-string})` evaluates and executes the expression
         in Lua-string, which may be any statement or series of statements.
-        An :ref:`execute privilege <authentication-privileges>` is required; if the user does not have it, an administrator may grant it with :samp:`box.schema.user.grant({username}, 'execute', 'universe')`.
+        An :ref:`execute privilege <authentication-owners_privileges>` is required;
+        if the user does not have it, an administrator may grant it with :samp:`box.schema.user.grant({username}, 'execute', 'universe')`.

         **Example:**